-The Consumer Voice Project raises community awareness about problem gambling.
+This program supports the Consumer Voice Project (CVP).
+The CVP raises community awareness about problem gambling.
 Often, when people have overcome problem gambling they can be keen to help others.
-The Consumer Voice Project provides opportunity for people to share their journey into and beyond problem gambling with other individuals, groups and organisations.
+The CVP provides opportunity for people to share their journey into and beyond problem gambling with other individuals, groups and organisations.

 Participants undertake some training in public speaking and responding to questions whilst being part of a peer group to support their own relapse prevention.
 These speakers offer the gambling sector the opportunity to learn from consumer experiences and perspectives.
 They also contribute to therapeutic counselling sessions and community awareness workshops.

-If you or a family member has ever been affected by problem gambling, consider becoming a Consumer Voice Project speaker.
+If you or a family member has ever been affected by problem gambling, consider becoming a CVP speaker.

 Becoming a speaker